 Total time above does not include time for refrigerating dough before baking.

-For Gluten-Free Eggnog Gooey Butter Cookies: Substitute 2½ cups (400 grams) King Arthur Flour® Gluten Free Multi-Purpose Flour and 1¼ teaspoons (3.5 grams) guar gum, such as by Now Foods, for the regular all-purpose wheat flour called for in the recipe.
+For Gluten-Free Eggnog Gooey Butter Cookies: Substitute 2½ cups (400 g) King Arthur Flour® Gluten Free Multi-Purpose Flour and 1¼ teaspoons (3.5 g) guar gum, such as by Now Foods, for the regular all-purpose wheat flour called for in the recipe.
 (It is important to whisk in guar gum until evenly distributed throughout the flour because it is very sticky once moisture is added and sticky lumps are undesirable in dough.)
 Whisk together until well blended and then continue with recipe by whisking in the baking powder.

 Original Recipe Source: WickedGoodKitchen.com